Short History of the Node.js Foundation

 In its first year, the Node.js Foundation technical leaders created a long-term support (LTS) plan for improved stability, established a core team to handle security and formalized a security disclosure policy.

 When the Foundation started, much of the work in Node Core was done by only four individuals.
-Today, there are 12 working groups, 21 members of the Technical Steering Committee, and more than 1,600 contributors.
+Today, there are over a dozen working groups, 18 members of the Technical Steering Committee, and more than 2,000 contributors.
 The LTS strategy is seeing great success .

 Node.js ranks as the fourth most important open source project, according to The Battery Ventures Open Source Software Index (BOSS Index).
 Additionally, last year Forrester called out Node.js’s staying power and relevance: “The growth of Node.js within companies is a testament to the platform’s versatility.
 It is moving beyond being simply an application platform, and beginning to be used for rapid experimentation with corporate data, application modernization, and IoT solutions.”